CB2/open-source-policy/policy.md

 * The public release of the item is restricted by other law or regulation, such as the Export Administration Regulations or the International Traffic in Arms Regulation.

-These decisions will be made as needed by the 18F DevOps team, which will lead an interdisciplinary team to review the conditions under which code will not be made available publicly.
+These decisions will be made as needed by the NIEM Program Management Office, with input from the NIEM Technical Architectrure Committee and NIEM Business Architecture Committee, as needed.
 Any further exemptions will be rare, documented publicly, and the result of compelling interest.

-If an existing solution cannot be found in the open source community, 18F may consider other options, including creating an open source solution itself.
-Ultimately, the software that best meets the needs and mission of 18F should be used.
+If an existing solution cannot be found in the open source community, NIEM may consider other options, including creating an open source solution itself.
+Ultimately, the software that best meets the needs and mission of NIEM should be used.

 ## Thanks

-18F would like to thank the Consumer Financial Protection Bureau, Department of Defense, and Office of Management and Budget for their work in blazing the path for the use of FOSS in the Federal Government.
+NIEM would like to thank YOU for supporting us and the possibilities that exist for this community.

+For the NIEM newbies, welcome.
+You have just joined a great community that spans all levels of government  and the private sector, working on some of the most important issues in society today.

 ## Future Changes

 This policy is a living document.
-18F expects to make changes to this policy in the future, and we welcome [issues](https://github.com/18f/open-source-policy/issues) and pull requests.
-To contact us privately, email <a href="mailto:18F@gsa.gov">18F@gsa.gov</a>.
+NIEM expects to make changes to this policy in the future, and we welcome [issues](https://github.com/18f/open-source-policy/issues) and pull requests.
+To contact us privately, email <a href="mailto:information@niem.gov">information@niem.gov</a>.